-(i) BASIS OF PRESENTATION
+(i) BASIS FOR PRESENTATION OF FINANCIAL STATEMENTS

-The consolidated financial statements of the Company along with its subsidiary has been prepared in accordance with the Generally Accepted Accounting Principles in India (Indian GAAP) to comply with the Accounting Standards specified under Section 133 of the Companies Act, 2013, read with Rule 7 of the Companies (Accounts) Rules, 2014 and the relevant provisions of the Companies Act, 2013 ("the 2013 Act") / Companies Act, 1956 ("the 1956 Act"), as applicable.
+The consolidated financial statements of the Company along with its subsidiaries have been prepared in accordance with the Generally Accepted Accounting Principles in India (Indian GAAP) to comply with the Accounting Standards specified under Section 133 of the Companies Act, 2013, read with Rule 7 of the Companies (Accounts) Rules, 2014 and the relevant provisions of the Companies Act, 2013 ("the 2013 Act") / Companies Act, 1956 ("the 1956 Act"), as applicable.
 The financial statements have been prepared on accrual basis under the historical cost convention.
 The accounting policies adopted in the preparation of the financial statements are consistent with those followed by the Company in the previous year.
-The Company follows prudential norms for income recognition, asset classification and provisioning as prescribed by Reserve Bank of India vide Non-Banking Financial (Non-Deposit Accepting or Holding) Companies Prudential Norms (Reserve Bank) Directions, 2007.
-Asia Asset Finance PLC, Sri Lanka (AAF), became a subsidiary Company on December 31, 2014 and accordingly, presentation of consolidated financial statements is done only for the year ended March 31, 2015.
-Hence no comparative figures are presented.
-The consolidated financial statements include unaudited financial statements of Asia Asset Finance PLC, Sri Lanka, which does not constitute material component of the consolidated financial statements.
+The Company follows prudential norms for income recognition, asset classification and provisioning as prescribed by Reserve Bank of India vide Systemically Important Non-Banking Financial (Non-Deposit Accepting or Holding) Companies Prudential Norms (Reserve Bank) Directions, 2015 and Muthoot Homefin (India) Limited, one of the subsidiaries, follows similar norms prescribed by the National Housing Bank for Housing Finance Companies.
+Muthoot Homefin (India) Limited, became a subsidiary Company on March 1, 2016 and accordingly, is included only for the year ended March 31, 2016.